taqu/ForceLineFeedCode/README.md

     - Load a setting file, just the name "_forcelinefeedcode.xml".
 Search the setting file from the solution directory up to a directory which includes ".git" or ".svn".

 # Setting File
+Try to find a setting file,
+1. From the directory of the focused file
+2. Search **_forcelinefeedcode.xml**
+3. If the current directory don't have ".git" or ".svn", move to upper directory and repeat from 2.

 An example setting file "_forcelinefeedcode.xml" is below,

 ```